 This kindergarten worktext is loaded with large, full-color pictures that are sure to grab the attention of young learners as they learn about the days of creation.
 The limited amount of text on each page should be supplemented by your own discussion of topics.
 The teacher's manual provides suggestions.

-Some black-and-while illustrations are intended for children to color, complete the drawing, or follow dot-to-dots.
+Some black-and-white illustrations are intended for children to color, complete the drawing, or follow dot-to-dots.
 Many, relatively-simple hands-on activities such as collecting rocks, pressing leaves, and planting vegetables are included within the lessons.
-Each unit concludes with questions which you will probably want to use orally with most kindergartners even though they include matching and fill-in-the-blanks questions.
+Each unit concludes with questions that you might want to use orally with most kindergartners.

 Our Father's World